4:2 Sparse Matrix Multiplication

 LAYOUT |

 Data layout format.
-In the Sparse Matmul scenario, only the value LAYOUT::NONE is supported.
+In the Sparse Matmul scenario, this parameter can be set to LAYOUT::NONE only.
 NONE (default): BatchMatmul is not used. |

 |